* Please note tuition fees have been rounded off.Tuition fees may differ.

-In addition you must select four other elective courses from the list.
+In addition, for each major you must select five other elective courses (a total of 75 credits) from the list.
 If you are doing a double major you will not be able to take elective courses, you will need to take five courses from your other major and also 341.752 Industry Project (45 Credits).

 8 credits in NCEA English Level 2 (four in reading and four in writing from the NZQA Literacy Requirements for University Entrance list) (or equivalent); and

-14 credits in NCEA mathematics (or pangarau) Level 1 (or equivalent) or
+14 credits in NCEA mathematics (or pangarau) Level 1 (or equivalent);

 Have successfully completed a minimum of 72 credits at NCEA (or equivalent) Level 2 including a minimum of 14 credits in each of four subjects and a minimum of 30 credits at Merit or Excellence.
-Applicants will need to have achieved degree entry standards for numeracy and literacy or
+Applicants will need to have achieved degree entry standards for numeracy and literacy;

-provide evidence of equivalence through practical, professional or educational experience e.g., three to five years' full-time work experience (relevant to business).
+Provide evidence of equivalence through practical, professional or educational experience e.g., three to five years' full-time work experience (relevant to business).
 Evidence of literacy and numeracy will be required.
-MIT literacy assessments are available.
+MIT literacy assessments are available; and

-IELTS test: Academic score of 6 with no band score lower than 5.5; TOEFL Paper-based test (pBT): Score of 550 (with an essay score of 5 TWE); TOEFL Internet-based test (iBT): Score of 60 (with a writing score of 18); Cambridge English Examinations: FCE, or FCE for schools, or CAE, or CPE with a score of 169.
-No less than 162 in each skill OET at Grade C in all sub-tests; Pearson Test of English (Academic): PToE (Academic) score of 50; City & Guilds IESOL: B2 Communicator with a score of 66; Language Cert: C1 Expert IESOL (LRWS) with HIGH PASS.
+IELTS test: Academic score of 6 with no band score lower than 5.5; TOEFL Paper-based test (pBT): Score of 550 (with an essay score of 5 TWE); TOEFL Internet-based test (iBT): Score of 60 (with a writing score of 18); Cambridge English Examinations: B2 First, or B2 First for schools, or C1 Advanced, or C2 Proficiency with a score of 169.
+No less than 162 in each skill;; OET at Grade C in all sub-tests; Pearson Test of English (Academic): PTE (Academic) score of 50 with no band score lower than 42

 The listings provided on the StudyinNewZealand.govt.nz ("SINZ") website are for information and promotional purposes only.
 ENZ does not endorse any of the education providers listed, and the information, content and material provided in the listings is the sole responsibility of each education provider.
 This search is powered by Hotcourses.